Anarchism in Panama

 Anarchism in Panama began as an organized movement among immigrant workers, brought to the country to work on the numerous megaprojects throughout its history.
-From the mid-19th century onward, Panama’s labor history was shaped by waves of migrant workers drawn by major infrastructure projects such as the trans-isthmus railroad and the construction of the Panama Canal Zone.
+From the mid-19th century onward, Panama's labor history was shaped by waves of migrant workers drawn by major infrastructure projects such as the trans-isthmus railroad and the construction of the Panama Canal Zone.

 Early strikes for better wages and conditions began during the railroad era, with anarcho-syndicalist ideas introduced by European and Caribbean workers during the French and later American canal efforts.
-Following Panama’s independence from Colombia in 1903, anarchists established transnational networks that drove labor organizing in the Canal Zone, despite government attempts to suppress activism.
+Following Panama's independence from Colombia in 1903, anarchists established transnational networks that drove labor organizing in the Canal Zone, despite government attempts to suppress activism.

 Anarchist newspapers and affinity groups emerged alongside continued labor actions, culminating in the founding of the Sindicato General de Trabajadores in 1924 and the involvement of anarchists in broader socialist and communist movements by the 1930s.

 History

+The trans-isthmus railroad was built between 1850 and 1855, and the French attempted to build a canal in the 1880s.
+Between the 1870s and 1930s, Panama was part of a transnational anarchist network that included cities such as Havana, New York City, Mexico City, St. Louis, Tampa, and Los Angeles.
+Print culture and activist networks linked these locations, and anarchist activity in Panama developed local characteristics distinct from those in other centers.

-The trans-isthmus railroad built between 1850 and 1855, the French canal attempt in the 1880s, and the U.S.-led canal construction from 1904 to 1914 brought large numbers of workers from Europe, Asia, and the Caribbean to Panama.
+The U.S.-led canal construction from 1904 to 1914 brought large numbers of workers from Europe, Asia, and the Caribbean to Panama.
 Strikes for higher wages and better conditions began during the railroad era.

-1880s
+The movement in Panama shared resources, information, and solidarity with other Caribbean, Mexican, and US anarchist groups from the 1890s until at least the 1920s, reflecting an internationalist outlook and regular collaboration across borders.

+1880-1889

 During the 1880s, approximately 20,000 workers arrived mainly from Spain, France, and Italy.
 These migrant workers brought class consciousness and anarcho-syndicalist ideas to Panama, especially Spanish libertarian workers.
 Anarchists in Panama led several successful strikes during the French canal phase.
 Poor working conditions led to sickness and high mortality among workers, fueling further labor unrest.

 In a table listing the geographic origins of donations to Italian anarchist periodicals, a small portion of donations to the periodical Volontà written by Errico Malatesta came from Panama during the period 1889–1915.